 Squelching down a muddy path.

-The splice tool has been used to select and condense the most interesting parts of the soundscape recording.
-We no longer hear the footsteps, only the squelchy sound of the sticky mud.
+The splice tool has been used.
+You can no longer hear the footsteps, only the squelchy sound of the sticky mud.

 Creating Soundscape Works

 Soundscape compositions usually explore the interesting and unique sounds available in a particular location.

 These locations don’t have to be outside, as the two examples provided have been, but might also be internal sounds (think, for example, of the sounds in the canteen and school hall at lunchtime).

 The scale of the landscape might be really large (such as the sound of activity in a whole city) or really small (such as the sounds activity in a single shrubbery).

 - Often, there is a play between sounds that are in the foreground and those that are in the background.

 - Sounds might move, from being in the foreground to being in the background or vice versa.

 - Subtle editing can transform a “normal” “everyday” soundscape into something mysterious and wonderful.
 Sound designers in film often do this to add to the story of the film and the world of the film in which it takes place.

 Soundscape, therefore, is not about simply presenting pre-recorded soundscapes, but in telling a story through control and manipulation of these pre-recorded soundscapes.